Why these parables exist

 The Limit

-A signpost cannot save.
+These stories cannot save.

-It can only point.
+They can only point.

-They direct attention away from themselves.
+They draw attention away from themselves

 The Intention